dfinity/ic/rs/sns/cli/README.md

 # SNS CLI
 `sns` is a command-line tool (CLI) that can be used to initialize, deploy and interact with an SNS (Service Nervous System)

-## Local deployment
+## Deployment
-The following instructions will guide you through deploying a SNS locally.
+The following instructions will guide you through deploying an SNS.

 ### Prerequisites